-The City of Lexington's sanitary sewer collection Trash service is coordinated by the city and is consists of 6" diameter pipe all the way up to 42" diameter sewer pipes.
-There are presently five The city then outsources this service to Dan's sewage pumping stations within the collection Sanitation, a private sector contractor. system that lead to a trickling filter sewage treatment system.
-Planned improvements are to Electric Power upgrade the current system to an activated sludge system.
+The City of Lexington's sanitary sewer collection consists of 6" diameter pipe all the way up to 42" diameter sewer pipes.
+There are presently five sewage pumping stations within the collection system that lead to a trickling filter sewage treatment system.
+Planned improvements are to upgrade the current system to an activated sludge system.